 She Doesn’t Let Anything Stop Her

-Dawn, above with husband John, is a physician’s assistant and member of the ski patrol.
-She stays in shape by hiking and biking during summers.
+Dawn, a physician’s assistant and member of the ski patrol, stays in shape by hiking and biking during summers.

 She practices Pilates and goes to the gym, as well, and says her core and leg strength have been instrumental in helping her bounce back after injuries and surgeries.